Wan Badariah Wan Saad

-Wan Badariah Wan Saad (born 21 August 1976) is a Malaysian politician and lawyer who has served as a Member of the Perlis State Executive Council (EXCO) in the Perikatan Nasional (PN) state administration under Menteri Besar Mohd Shukri Ramli as well as Member of the Perlis State Legislative Assembly (MLA) for Mata Ayer since November 2022.
+Wan Badariah Wan Saad (born 21 August 1976) is a Malaysian politician and lawyer who has served as Member of the Perlis State Legislative Assembly (MLA) for Mata Ayer since November 2022.
+She served as Member of the Perlis State Executive Council (EXCO) in the Perikatan Nasional (PN) state administration under Menteri Besar Mohd Shukri Ramli from November 2022 to December 2025.
 She is a member of the Malaysian Islamic Party (PAS), a component party of the PN coalition.
 She has served as the Division Committee Member of PAS of Arau since 2019 and Division Information Chief of Dewan Muslimat of PAS of Arau since 2021.
-She is also presently the only female Perlis EXCO Member.
+She is also presently the only female PAS Perlis MLA.

 Political career

 Member of the Perlis State Executive Council (since 2022)

 In the 2022 Perlis state election, the ruling BN suffered from huge defeat and wipeout in the assembly as none of its candidates won a state seat in the elections after losing all the 10 seats it previously held to PN.
 The elections ended the 63-year rule of BN in the state, saw the first ever transition of power in the history of the state and replaced BN with PN as the ruling coalition and dominant political force in the state as PN won 14 out of 15 state seats and therefore two-thirds supermajority of the assembly.
 Therefore, State Chairman of PN of Perlis, State Commissioner of PAS of Perlis and Sanglang MLA Mohd Shukri replaced Azlan Man as the new and 10th Menteri Besar of Perlis and formed a new PN state administration on 22 November 2022.
 On 25 November 2022, Wan Badariah was appointed as the Perlis State EXCO Member in charge of Women, Family, Community Development, Tourism, Welfare, Disaster Relief, Culture, Arts and Heritage.